nicklockwood/iVersion/README.md

 	@property (nonatomic, strong) NSURL *updateURL;

 The URL that the app will direct the user to if an update is detected and they choose to download it.
-If you are implementing your own download button, you should probably use the openAppPageInAppStore method instead, especially on Mac OS, as the process for opening the Mac app store is more complex than merely opening the URL.
+You will need to override this for in-house apps or apps that are not distributed via the App Store.
+If you are implementing your own download button for a regular app-store-app, you should use the openAppPageInAppStore method instead of opening this URL, especially on Mac OS, as the process for opening the Mac App Store is more complex than merely opening the URL.

 	@property (nonatomic, copy) NSString *ignoredVersion;